Network Adapter Optimization2012-05-17 (updated: 2020-10-28) by Philip

 Large Send Offload / Large Receive Offload: This is enabled by default on many Intel/Broadcom adapters, however, there are known issues with its implementation.
 We recommend disabling this setting to avoid incomplete FTP file transfers and other sporadic internet issues.

 Receive/Transmit Buffers: The buffer size of system memory that can be used by the adapter for received packets.
 This can be increased to help improve performance of network traffic, at the expense of some system memory.
 Intel adapter drivers usually have this setting under the network adapter properties -> Advanced -> Performance Options: "Receive Buffers" and "Transmit Buffers".
-Default is usually 256 for both, it can be increased to 512, or up to 1024 on systems with RAM to spare.
+Default is usually between 128 and 256 for both, it can be increased to 512, or even up to 1024 on systems with plenty of RAM to spare.
 This recommendation is true for both gaming/latency and pure throughput optimizations.
 Generally these buffers shouldn't be set to less than 256, as they can cause dropped packets and performance degradation if exhausted.
+For example, with a Realtek Gigabit LAN, increasing transmit buffers from the 128 default to 256 can give up to 30% transfer speed boost to a NAS.

 ARP Offload: Enables the adapter to respond to ARP requests, which prevents the computer from having to wake for them when asleep.